flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch17-Advanced.md

 ## Async Executor

-In Flowable v5, the Async executor was added in addition to the existing job executor.
-The Async Executor has proved to be more performant than the old job executor by many users of Flowable and in our benchmarks.

-From Flowable V6, the async executor is the only one available.
-For V6, the async executor has been completely refactored for optimal performance and pluggability, while still being compatible with existing APIs.

 ### Async Executor design

 Two types of jobs exist: timers (such as those belonging to a boundary event on a user task) and async continuations (belonging to a service task with the *flowable:async="true"* attribute).